mhantsch/maxtend/BACKGROUND.md

 The right-hand side symbols show what the key will produce when pressed with AltGr.

 Note that this keymap also has several dead keys:

-* AltGr-r is ` – to give letters like à è ò etc.
+- AltGr-r is ` – to give letters like à è ò etc.
-* AltGr-t is ´ – to give letters like á é ó etc.
+- AltGr-t is ´ – to give letters like á é ó etc.
-* AltGr-d is ¨ – to give letters such as ä ö ü ÿ etc.
+- AltGr-d is ¨ – to give letters such as ä ö ü ÿ etc.
-* AltGr-h is ˇ – to give letters such as ǎ ǔ č ť š ř etc.
+- AltGr-h is ˇ – to give letters such as ǎ ǔ č ť š ř etc.
-* AltGr-x is ^ – to give letters such as ĉ â û ŷ etc.
+- AltGr-x is ^ – to give letters such as ĉ â û ŷ etc.
-* AltGr-b is ˘ – to give letters such as ă ŭ ĕ etc.
+- AltGr-b is ˘ – to give letters such as ă ŭ ĕ etc.
-* AltGr-k is ˚ – to give letters such as å ů ẙ etc.
+- AltGr-k is ˚ – to give letters such as å ů ẙ etc.
-* AltGr-m is ¯ – to give letters such as ā ō ū ȳ ḡ etc.
+- AltGr-m is ¯ – to give letters such as ā ō ū ȳ ḡ etc.
-* AltGr-, is ¸ – to give letters such as ç ş ţ ģ ļ ŗ ḑ ḩ ņ ȩ ķ etc.
+- AltGr-, is ¸ – to give letters such as ç ş ţ ģ ļ ŗ ḑ ḩ ņ ȩ ķ etc.
-* AltGr-\ is * – to give letters such as ¶ ™ © ® № µ etc.
+- AltGr-\ is * – to give letters such as ¶ ™ © ® № µ etc.

-More information on multilingual support in the Colemak keymap: https://colemak.com/Multilingual
+More information on multilingual support in the Colemak keymap see [colemak.com/Multilingual](https://colemak.com/Multilingual)

 ### Maxtend Layer

 #### AutoHotKey keymap (Windows)

-Install AutoHotKey from https://autohotkey.com/download/.
+Install AutoHotKey from <https://autohotkey.com/download/>.
 It’s free.

 Load the AutoHotKey script from the [ahk/](ahk) folder; it will add the `maxtend` layer (called FUNCTION layer) and a NUMPAD.
-Please note that the FUNCTION layer is very similar to DreymaR’s “Extend” layer from https://forum.colemak.com/topic/2014-extend-extra-extreme/ with only a few twists.
+Please note that the FUNCTION layer is very similar to DreymaR’s “Extend” layer from <https://forum.colemak.com/topic/2014-extend-extra-extreme/> with only a few twists.

 The script is designed to work on a colemak base layout (as configured in the previous step).

 After activation of the AutoHotKey script, you have the colemak layout from the base keyboard plus the FUNCTION layer and the NUMPAD.
 This will work independent of your physical (hardware) keyboard; so for example, it works on the built-in keyboard on my Windows laptop, or any external keyboard.

 #### xkb (Linux)

 This is my first variant for Linux, similar to DreymaR's `extend` xkb configuration with some improvements.
 Unfortunately, xkb is really not good at user-level extensions, so you will have to modify system files.
 I do not recommend this variant; it has been superceded by keyd.

 #### keyd (Linux)

 This is the recommended variant for Linux.

 ### External Keyboard

 Gain the functionality of `maxtend` - and even more - without any of ahk, xkb, or keyd by typing on an external keyboard.

 #### Ultimate Hacking Keyboard

-The Ultimate Hacking Keyboard (UHK, see https://ultimatehackingkeyboard.com/) offers layers and configurability.
+The Ultimate Hacking Keyboard (UHK, see <https://ultimatehackingkeyboard.com/>) offers layers and configurability.
 I have modified the base keymaps that come with the UHK to resemble the layers from the AutoHotKey script.
 In addition, the UHK offers mouse control.

 Download the UHK configuration from the [uhk/](uhk) folder, import it into Agent, and save it to your UHK keyboard.